 “Human rights are not a luxury, or something to be observed if they don’t conflict with some other priority, like peace or economic development.
 They are instead the key to achieving those things and anything else of urgent importance to the world.” — Robert L. Bernstein

 In 1976, Mr. Bernstein received the Florina Lasker Award from the New York Civil Liberties Union.
 In 1987, the Lawyers Committee for Human Rights (now Human Rights First) presented him with its Human Rights Award.
 He received the Spirit of Liberty Award from the People for the American Way in 1989 and the Lotus Club Medal of Merit and the Curtis Benjamin Award for Creative Publishing from the Association of American Publishers in 1996.
 He has received the Barnard Medal of Distinction from Barnard College, honorary doctor of laws degrees from the New School for Social Research and Swarthmore College, and an honorary doctor of humane letters from Yale.
-He is a member of the Council on Foreign Relations and is Chairman of the Executive Committee of the Aaron Diamond Foundation; he also serves on the Advisory Committee of the Carter-Menil Human Rights Foundation and the Advisory Board of the Robert F. Kennedy Human Rights Award.
+He was a member of the Council on Foreign Relations and was Chairman of the Executive Committee of the Aaron Diamond Foundation; he also served on the Advisory Committee of the Carter-Menil Human Rights Foundation and the Advisory Board of the Robert F. Kennedy Human Rights Award.

 The Bernstein Fellowship was established at Yale Law School in 1997 to honor Robert Bernstein as a tireless champion of human rights.
 Started by Mr. Bernstein’s wife Helen and their three sons, Peter, Tom, and William, the fellowship is supported by Mr. Bernstein’s family, friends, and colleagues and administered by the Orville H. Schell, Jr. Center for International Human Rights at Yale Law School.